GHOSTWORKS MARINE, INC.

 We will only process the Personal Information subject to the GDPR as it is described in this Privacy Policy if we have a lawful basis for doing so:

-Processing is necessary for the purposes of the legitimate interests pursued by GHOSTWORKS or by a third
+- Processing is necessary for the purposes of the legitimate interests pursued by GHOSTWORKS or by a third party.

 Access to Information and Your Rights